kodecocodes/objective-c-style-guide/README.md

 CGFloat height = frame.size.height;
 ```

-##Golden Path
+## Golden Path

 When coding with conditionals, the left hand margin of the code should be the "golden" or "happy" path.
 That is, don't nest `if` statements.
-Multiple return statements are ok.
+Multiple return statements are OK.

 **Good:**